The Only Lentil Soup Recipe You’ll Ever Need!

 - Alternate cooking methods:

-- Slow Cooker or Crock Pot: Prep the mirepoix according to Steps 1-2, above.
+- Slow Cooker or Crockpot Lentil Soup: Prep the mirepoix according to Steps 1-2, above.
 Transfer the spiced mirepoix mixture to the slow cooker, along with the remaining ingredients as directed in Step 3.
 Slow cook on high for 3-4 hours or on low for 6-7 hours, stirring occasionally.
 Finish the lentil soup as directed in Step 5, which you can do right in your slow cooker.
 If your slow cooker has a searing/browning feature, you can use it to cook the entire lentil soup recipe (Steps 1-5) in the slow cooker.

-- Instant Pot: Use the Instant Pot’s “Sauté” setting to cook the recipe according to Steps 1-2, above.
+- Instant Pot Lentil Soup: Use the Instant Pot’s “Sauté” setting to cook the recipe according to Steps 1-2, above.
 Build the soup in the Instant Pot according to Step 3, then cover & seal.
 Cook on manual high pressure for 15 minutes.
 Allow the pressure cooker to naturally release pressure for 10 minutes before carefully flicking the valve to its “venting” position to vent out any residual pressure in the pot.
 If the soup seems a little too liquidy, feel free to turn on the Sauté setting again, letting the sauce simmer down a little before finishing as directed in Steps 5.

 - 20-Minute Meal Prep: Most of the active prep time involved with this recipe is chopping up the veggies.
 With just a little prep, you can cut down on all active prep the night you want to throw it together.
 Pick & choose from the list below, or do it all & all you have to do at dinnertime is get cooking – easy!